orsonteodoro/muslx32/README.md

 pidgin | Works with aim
 GPicView | Showed picture without segfault. gucharmap | Works showing characters
-PCManFM | Works viewing directory vlc | Works when playing video keepassx | Works but needs qtcore and qtgui patch applied to properly display folders. leafpad | Works on save and load file emacs | May be slow loading but it should work.
+PCManFM | Works viewing directory. vlc | Works when playing video keepassx | Works but needs qtcore and qtgui patch applied to properly display folders. leafpad | Works on save and load file emacs | May be slow loading but it should work.
 Tested under chroot but not native. vi | It should work.
-Tested under chroot but not native.
+Tested under chroot but not native. blender | Works on quick run.
+Not fully tested.

 ### Buggy